 Bogus Non-Compete Agreements

 The labor market in the United States is awash with bogus non-compete agreements.
 The Law360 non-compete is utter bullshit but in no way unique.
 The vast majority of my practice is defending non-compete and trade secret cases.
 At this point in my career, I have seen thousands of non-compete agreements and been involved in 400+ non-compete disputes.
 I estimate that approximately 80% of the non-compete agreements I’ve seen over the years have been unenforceable under the applicable choice of law.
 Sure, there are truly egregious examples like news reporters and factory workers.
 But there are also hundreds of other examples where a non-compete may seem plausible but where there truly is no legitimate business interest: any industry that’s transparent and hyper-competitive, staffing and recruiting, anything where projects are bid, etc. Companies use non-compete agreements even where it’s unenforceable because there is no downside risk.
 If they can enforce it, great.
 If not, then at least they tried.
-And in certain jurisdictions where the law is pro-non-compete and the state court bench is not particularly strong, it’s always worth a shot.
+And in certain jurisdictions where the law is pro-non-compete and the state courts routinely issue injunctions, it’s worth a shot.